Geosciences, Pollution Prevention and Treatment

 Program

-Theoretical and practical courses are divided into lectures, practical sessions and practical work, but the specificity of this field of study is the important part given to training in the field.
-Specific field trips are dedicated to the acquisition of experimental data in situ, or to observation.
-Field internships (from 4 to 10 days depending on the semester) are also a strong element of our training and allow a total immersion with application of the knowledge acquired in various disciplines to be able to confront them in order to characterize and understand the functioning of a natural object/ a complex geological sector.
+Theoretical and practical courses are divided into lectures, practical sessions and practical work, but the special feature of this specialization is the emphasis placed on training in the field.
+Specific field trips are dedicated to in situ experimental data acquisition and observation.
+Field placements (from 4 to 10 days, depending on the semester) are also a strong feature of our training, enabling total immersion and the application of knowledge acquired in various disciplines to characterize and understand the functioning of a natural object/complex geological sector.

 This course comprises 6 semesters, each validated by 30 ECTS.
-The first two years (L1 and L2) are common to the Earth and Environmental Sciences license (STEE), with a beginning of specialization in semester 4(L2, hydraulics, Ocean-Atmosphere-Hydrosphere, environmental chemistry).
+The first two years (L1 and L2) are common to the Earth and Environmental Sciences (STEE) degree, with the start of specialization in semester 4(L2, hydraulics, ocean-atmosphere-hydrosphere, environmental chemistry).

-The teaching in L3 specific to the GPTP course is declined in CM, TD and TP, but the specificity of this course is the important part given to the practical teaching and on the field.
-The participation of teachers from the Department of Chemistry, Process Engineering and the Polytech School of Engineering, as well as professionals (design offices and public organizations), allows for professional specialization.
+L3 courses specific to the GPTP pathway are divided into CM, TD and TP, but the special feature of this pathway is the emphasis placed on practical, field-based teaching.
+The participation of lecturers from the Chemistry and Process Engineering departments and the Polytech engineering school, as well as professionals from design offices and public bodies, ensures professional specialization.

-The third year (L3) is structured around a 4-month internship in a company or laboratory, which provides direct contact with the professional world.
+The 3rd year (L3) is structured around a 4-month internship in a company or laboratory, providing direct exposure to the professional world.
 This internship counts for 20 ECTS.

-A report and an oral defense conclude this internship.
+A report and oral presentation round off the internship.

 Read more